marhan/docker-zeppelin-tutorial/README.md

 [Apache Zeppelin](http://zeppelin.apache.org/) is a Web-based notebook that enables data-driven, interactive data analytics and collaborative documents with SQL, Scala and more.

+## Hints

+The Zeppelin Notebooks are placed in its [own repository](https://github.com/marhan/zeppelin-notebook-samples) and will be checked out as git submodule.

+## Checkout

+    git clone git@github.com:marhan/docker-zeppelin.git
+    git submodule update --init

 ## Start complete stack